 Aspect of implementation of the transparency framework that should be improved Recommendation for improvement Grenada has not put in place the necessary information gathering process.
 Grenada is recommended to finalise its information gathering process for identifying all future rulings and potential exchange jurisdictions, with a review and supervision mechanism, as soon as possible.
+This recommendation remains unchanged since the prior year peer review report.
 Grenada does not have a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.
 Grenada is recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework.
+This recommendation remains unchanged since the prior year peer review report.